 Apprehended Violence Orders are court orders that stop the behaviour and protect the victim.
 They are often referred to as an ‘AVO’ and sometimes people (wrongly!) call them ‘intervention orders’.

 The person who makes the application is called the ‘Applicant’ or the ‘Protected Person’.
-The person to whom the order is made against is called the ‘Respondent’.
+The person to whom the order is made is called the ‘Respondent’.

 Applications can be made to protect more than one person.

 This order is made when the people involved are part of a domestic relationship, for example, spouses, flatmates or siblings.